• Skip to main content

 “…[J[ust by Tesla operating insurance for our cars at a competitive rate, that makes the other car insurance companies offer better rates for Teslas,” said Mr. Musk.
 “So it has a bigger effect than you think because it improves total cost of insurance costs even when they don’t use Tesla Insurance….So it’s great…it has an amplified effect, very important.”

-In addition, he also mentioned that “good feedback loop” that the insurance business has given the automaker, allowing it to continue to minimize the cost of repairs, noting that before starting this business, the company did not actually have good information or insight into this aspect.
+In addition, he mentioned that “good feedback loop” that the insurance business has given the automaker, allowing it to continue to minimize the cost of repairs, noting that before starting this business, the company did not actually have good information or insight into this aspect.

 “So it’s giving us this really good feedback before, again, reducing cost — total cost of ownership and also just figuring out how to get — if somebody’s cars in an accident, most accidents are actually small.
 They’re like a broken fender or scratched side of the car or something like, the vast majority of accidents.
 But we’re actually solving how to get somebody’s car repaired very quickly and efficiently and back in their hands.
 And like I said, those improvements actually apply then to old cars.